lightlace/cpp-docs.de-de/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parameter

-`_Off` Der Index der Position des Elements verwiesen werden.
+*_Off* der Index der Position des Elements verwiesen werden.

 ### <a name="return-value"></a>Rückgabewert